williamtong/TILDA_defect_classification/README.md

 <sup>*</sup> These values appear the same only by co-incidence.
 They are different after the 3<sup>rd</sup> significant figure.

-Recall for the "defect" class at 50% threshold.
+Recall for the _Defect_ class at 50% threshold.

 |     | **3x3 filters** | **5x5 filters** | **7x7 filters** | **9x9 filters** |
 | --- | --- | --- | --- | --- |